ty1cube/learn-python/Day1/exercise.md

    - division(/)
    - exponential(\*\*)
    - floor division operator(//)
-3. Write strings on the python interactive shell.
+3. Write strings on the editor.
 The strings are the following:
    - Your first name
    - Your last name
    - Your Age